sdpjswl/ASJColoredScrollIndicators/README.md

 This color change is done exactly once, when the `UIScrollView` is about to be scrolled for the very first time.

+Note: Since iOS 13, the indicators are no longer `UIImageView`s but a private subclass of `UIView` called `_UIScrollViewScrollIndicator`.

 # Credits

 - To [Shashank Pali](https://github.com/shashankpali) for his perseverence to unite this functionality under a single category.